centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

   }
 ```

 With this query, a display named “New Display!” will be created in the store with ID 1 for the product with ID 2.
 With the mutation we also added one of the product's variants to the display.
-You can only add variants from the same product to a Display.
+You can only add variants of the same product to a Display.

 The ID which was returned when creating the Display should be saved, if you need to update the Display at a later stage, like adding a second variant to the display.
 See an example of that below.

 #### Request: Add a variant to the display